Shaun of the Dead (comics): 2000 AD

+There's Something About Mary

-The comic anthology 2000 AD produced a Shaun of the Dead strip called "There's Something About Mary" which was written by Simon Pegg and Edgar Wright, with art by Frazer Irving.
+The comic anthology 2000 AD produced a Shaun of the Dead strip called "There's Something About Mary" which was written by Simon Pegg and Edgar Wright, with art by Frazer Irving and published in 2000 AD #1384, 2004).
 It was published as part of the run up to the film and followed Mary, the first zombie, and other characters.